redwoodjs/redwood/docs/docs/realtime.md

 ## Stream Directive

-The `@stream`` directive allows you to stream the individual items of a field of the list type as the items are available.
+The `@stream` directive allows you to stream the individual items of a field of the list type as the items are available.

+### Example

 Here, the GraphQL schema defines a query to return the letters of the alphabet: